baka-senpai-lts/scalc/doc/basics.md

 Also to clone the repository you would need `git`

-Below is a list of commands these will help you install all the tools:
+Below is a list of commands that will help you install all the tools:

 ### Ubuntu/Debian
 ```